 Hello!
-I’m Camelia Lazar, a Program Manager at Amazon with over a decade of experience in driving strategic initiatives and managing complex projects.
-My methodologies blend neuroscience, positive psychology, coaching, and mentoring principles with effective and laser-focused frameworks that support your journey and goals.
+I’m Camelia Lazar, a Sr. Program Manager at Amazon and a Certified Coach with over a decade of experience in driving strategic initiatives and managing complex projects.
+My methodologies blend neuroscience, positive psychology, coaching, and mentoring principles with laser-focused frameworks that support your journey and goals.
 After my sessions, you’ll walk away with: 1.
 Your personal development plan for leadership or career change, based on key themes of self-acceptance, self-management, and self-development.
 2. Tools, frameworks, and practices to help you navigate workplace challenges and to further your ability to lead, negotiate and influence with impact.
 3. A self-reflective understanding and acceptance of your unique leadership style and strengths.

 My Mentoring Topics